Homepage

 An awards ceremony, reception and artist talk will be held April 7 at the Memorial Art Gallery.
 Register today!

-Award-winning author Gabriel Bump will join us for the first Plutzik Reading Series event this spring on Thursday, February 20.
-He will read from his recent works, answer questions and sign books, which will be available for purchase.
+Acclaimed poet, critic and memoirist Maureen N. McLane will join us for the Plutzik Reading Series on April 3 at 5pm in Welles-Brown (RRL).
+She will read from her recent works, answer questions and her sign books, which will be available for purchase.
 It's free and open to the public.

 FREE STUDENT LIBRARY